stsievert/swix/README.md

 or will have more complete support for NumPy-like ndarrays and autodiff.
 Fast AI has a good overview: https://www.fast.ai/2019/01/10/swift-numerics/*

+*An alternate and much mature library is https://github.com/AlexanderTar/LASwift*

 [t4sw]:https://github.com/tensorflow/swift
 [asn6]:https://github.com/apple/swift-numerics/issues/6